Professor Joanne Preston

 - Microplastic interactions with marine invertebrate filter feeders

 - Genetic biodiversity of Porifera in the UK

 - Evolution of Topshells

 I welcome enquiries and applications from students wishing to be supervised in PhD projects broadly within the area of restoration ecology.

 I am course leader for the BSc (Hons) Marine Biology degree.

-I am unit co-ordinator for:
+I am module co-ordinator for:

 - Marine Ecology and Conservation U30000

 I am happy to take calls and emails from the media on my research, and am aware of the need to respond to journalists in a timely manner.
 Please contact me directly on firstname.lastname@example.org.

 Interested journalists can also contact the University's Media and Communications team for support and advice on all media engagement, including out of hours.